 - The variable-bindings from the original received notification are used, rather than retrieving variable-bindings from local MIB instrumentation.
-In particular, no access-control is applied to these variable-bindings. - If for any of the outgoing management targets, the incoming SNMP version is SNMPv1 and the outgoing SNMP version is SNMPv2 or SNMPv3, the proxy forwarder must apply the translation rules as documented in [RFC1908]. - If for any of the outgoing management targets, the incoming SNMP version is SNMPv2 or SNMPv3, and the outgoing SNMP version is SNMPv1, this outgoing management target is not used when generating the forwarded notifications. - (4) If the original received notification contains an SNMPv2-Trap PDU, processing of the notification is now completed.
-Otherwise, the original received notification must contain an Inform PDU, and processing continues. - (5) If the forwarded notifications included any Inform PDUs, processing continues when the procedures described in the section for Notification Originators determine that either: - None of the generated notifications containing Inform PDUs have been successfully acknowledged within the longest of the time intervals, in which case processing of the original notification is halted, or, - At least one of the generated notifications containing Inform PDUs is successfully acknowledged, in which case a response to the original received notification containing an Inform PDU is generated as described in the following steps. - (6) A Response PDU is constructed, using the values of request-id and variable-bindings from the original received Inform PDU, and error-status and error-index values of 0. - (7) The Dispatcher is called using the returnResponsePdu abstract service interface.
-Parameters are: - The messageProcessingModel is the originally received value. - The securityModel is the originally received value. - The securityName is the originally received value. - The securityLevel is the originally received value.
+In particular, no access-control is applied to these variable-bindings. - If the original notification contains a Confirmed-Class PDU, then any outgoing management targets, for which the outgoing SNMP version does not support and PDU types which are both Notification-Class and Confirmed-Class PDUs, will not be used when generating the forwarded notifications. - If, for any of the outgoing management targets, the incoming SNMP version and the outgoing SNMP version support different PDU versions, the proxy forwarder may need to perform a translation on the PDU.
+(A method for performing such a translation is described in [COEX].) - (4) If the original received notification contains an Unconfirmed-Class PDU, processing of the notification is now completed.
+Otherwise, the original received notification must contain a Confirmed-Class PDU, and processing continues. - (5) If the forwarded notifications included any Confirmed-Class PDUs, processing continues when the procedures described in the section for Notification Originators determine that either: - None of the generated notifications containing Confirmed-Class PDUs have been successfully acknowledged within the longest of the time intervals, in which case processing of the original notification is halted, or, - At least one of the generated notifications containing Confirmed-Class PDUs is successfully acknowledged, in which case a response to the original received notification containing an Confirmed-Class PDU is generated as described in the following steps. - (6) A Response-Class PDU is constructed, using the values of request-id and variable-bindings from the original received Notification-Class PDU, and error-status and error-index values of 0. - (7) The Dispatcher is called using the returnResponsePdu abstract service interface.
+Parameters are: - The messageProcessingModel is the originally received value. - The securityModel is the originally received value.

-- The contextEngineID is the originally received value. - The contextName is the originally received value. - The pduVersion indicates the version of the PDU constructed in step (6) above. - The PDU is the value constructed in step (6) above. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the originally received value. - The statusInformation indicates that no error occurred and that a Response PDU message should be generated.
+- The securityName is the originally received value. - The securityLevel is the originally received value. - The contextEngineID is the originally received value. - The contextName is the originally received value. - The pduVersion indicates the version of the PDU constructed in step (6) above. - The PDU is the value constructed in step (6) above. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the originally received value. - The statusInformation indicates that no error occurred and that a Response-Class PDU message should be generated.